Corner of Spring and Chambers Streets in Boston’s West End, 1910. Courtesy of the Trustees of Boston Public Library.

 After World War I, Jewish West Enders began to disperse to the more suburban districts of Roxbury and Dorchester while the Italian population grew.
 By the 1950s, the neighborhood was predominantly Italian-American, but its population declined as the younger generation moved to East Boston and adjoining northern suburbs.

 During these years, the city targeted the West End as one of the first of many federally funded urban renewal projects designed to eliminate “slums” and revitalize the downtown economy.
-Facing relatively little resistance, the city began demolition in 1958, displacing 12,000 people from the 48-acre site.
+Facing relatively little organized resistance, the city began demolition in 1958, displacing 12,000 people from the 48-acre site.
 Most of the West End’s working-class residents left the area permanently, unable to afford rents at the new luxury highrises of Charles River Park.
-Today the foreign born are among those who live in this transformed West End, but they are more educated and highly skilled that earlier West Enders and come mainly from Asia, particularly India.
+Today the foreign born are among those who live in this transformed West End, but they are more educated and highly skilled than earlier West Enders.
+Many come from Asia, particularly India, and work in the nearby Massachusetts General Hospital medical complex.

 Fisher, Sean M. and Carolyn Hughes, eds.
 The Last Tenement: Confronting Community and Urban Renewal in Boston’s West End.
 Boston: The Bostonian Society, 1992.